Console Producer and Consumer Basics

 Take me to Confluent Cloud

-3. Click on LEARN and follow the instructions to launch a Kafka cluster and to enable Schema Registry.
+3. Click on LEARN and follow the instructions to launch a Kafka cluster and enable Schema Registry.

 Confluent Cloud

-Download and setup the Confluent CLI
+Download and set up the Confluent CLI

 2